gilmore606/ure/README.md

 URE is a class library of smart classes which work together to create a typical roguelike game environment based on 2D cell grids, turn-based action, and procedural content.
-It can emulate all the conventions of a normal singleplayer roguelike such as Nethack, but is not limited to these conventions.
-Users can use URE simply as a display layer, as a full world abstraction manager, or take full advtanage of its object library and use a conventional roguelike as an immediate jumping-off point to create from.
+It can emulate all the conventions of a normal single player roguelike such as Nethack, but is not limited to these conventions.
+Users can use URE simply as a display layer, as a full world abstraction manager, or take full advantage of its object library and use a conventional roguelike as an immediate jumping-off point to create from.